xcambar/emberfest_2016/slides.md

 ---

-class: middle
+class: middle, blue

-# Epiphany Nr 2
+## Epiphany no 2

-## Your Ember app lives in a hostile world
+# Your Ember app lives in a hostile world

 ???